pranavkamble3010/EURUS/readme.md

 # EURUS
   EURUS is a discussion platform with APIs built in GO!
+As we know concurrency control is a key factor in managing the load on the web applications and Golang has intrinsic concurrency control feature which stimulated us to choose Go for our application.
+It is one of the easiest and fastest programming languages.
+It is also beginner-friendly language.
+Also, this language is very simple (i.e. it uses very simple ways) in expressing object orientation, polymorphism, abstraction and generic programming.
+All these things inspired us to choose Go for our application.

 * To install GO -
 https://golang.org/doc/install